Parisuton/micko/README.md

 - __Dark Theme Design:__ Immerse yourself in a sleek and trendy dark theme, reminiscent of your favorite gaming environments. micko seamlessly blends functionality with aesthetics.

+## Usage

+Once you have installed and ran micko, you will spot the micko icon (see above) in your system tray, nestled discreetly among your other applications.
+Right-click on the micko icon to unveil a menu of options.
+When you notice a red circle on the top right of the micko icon, it is successfully monitoring your microphone!

 ## Compatibility
 micko is designed to enhance your audio experience on Windows.
-It integrates seamlessly with your existing setup, offering a hassle-free monitoring solution.
+It integrates seamlessly with your existing setup, offering a hassle-free monitoring solution. micko runs in the system tray, so look out for those bottom right icons!

 ## Installation
 Follow these steps to install micko on your Windows machine: